makersacademy/bowling-challenge/README.md

 -------

 1. Refactor bonusPoints()
-2. Refactor one method per button in interface.js into a single method which takes arguments (currentTarget.innerHTML)
-3. Disable buttons according to the number of pins left in each framr
+2. Disable buttons according to the number of pins left in each framr